sunfounder/raphael-kit/docs/source/scratch/scratch_1.13_doorbell.rst

 Load the code file (``1.13_doorbell.sb3``) to Scratch 3.

 Click on the green flag on the stage.
-When we click on the Button 3 sprite, it will turn blue and then the buzzer will sound; when we click again, the Button 3 sprite reverts to gray and the buzzer stops sounding.
+When we click on the Button 3 sprite, it will turn blue and then the buzzer will sound; when we click again, the **Button3** sprite reverts to gray and the buzzer stops sounding.

 Tips on Sprite